On the wave turbulence theory: ergodicity for the elastic beam wave equation: Introduction

 {\bf Acknowledgements.} B. R. is funded in part by a grant from the Simons Foundation (No. 430192).
-A. S. is in part by the Simons Foundation grant number 851844.
-M.-B. T is funded in part by the NSF Grant DMS-1854453, NSF RTG Grant DMS-1840260, URC Grant 2020, Humboldt Fellowship, Dedman College Linking Fellowship, NSF CAREER DMS-2044626.
+A. S. is in part by the Simons Foundation grant number 851844 and NSF-DMS grant number 220931.
+M.-B. T is funded in part by a Humboldt Fellowship, NSF CAREER DMS-2303146, and NSF Grants DMS-2204795, DMS-2305523, DMS-2306379.
 We would like to thank Prof. Herbert Spohn, Prof. Gigliola Staffilani and Prof. Enrique Zuazua for fruitful discussions on the topic.
+We would like to thank the referees for the important remarks.